tiagomorato/db-capstone-project/README.md

 - [Data Visualization](#data-visualization)

 # Description
-Final project for the certification "Database Engineer Capstone".
 In this projects a MySQL database was used to store information on the fictional restaurant named LittleLemon.
 Stored procedures to manage bookings are under `stored-procedures.sql`.
 Other queries can be found in the file `tasks.sql`

 # Data Model